On arithmetic of the superspecial locus: Introduction

 where $\grN$ is the open subgroup of $G(\A_f)$ that normalizes the ring $\End(A_0\otimes \Fpbar)\otimes \hat \Z$.
-The cardinality $T$ of $\calT(G)$ is called the type number of the group $G$, following Hashimoto-Ibukiyama \cite{hashimoto-ibukiyama:classnumber}.
-In the case $g=1$, the group $G$ is equal to the multiplicative group of the quaternion $\Q$-algebra $B_{p,\infty}$ ramified exactly at $\{\infty, p\}$, and this coincides with the usual definition of the type number, namely the number of conjugacy classes of maximal orders in $B_{p,\infty}$.
+The cardinality $T$ of $\calT(G)$ is called the type number of the group $G$, following Ibukiyama-Katsura \cite{ibukiyama-katsura}.
+In the case $g=1$, the group $G$ is equal to the multiplicative group of the quaternion $\Q$-algebra $B_{p,\infty}$ ramified exactly at $\{\infty, p\}$, and this agrees with the usual definition of the type number, namely the number of conjugacy classes of maximal orders in $B_{p,\infty}$.

 \begin{thm}{\rm (}\cite[Theorem 2]{ibukiyama-katsura}{\rm )} \ \begin{itemize} \item[(1)] The number of members $(A,\lambda)$ in $\Lambda_g$ that have a model defined over $\Fp$ is equal to $\tr R(\pi_0)$. \item[(2)] We have $\tr R(\pi_0)=2T-H$, where $H$ is the class number of $G$ (for the level group $U$). \end{itemize} \end{thm}